Fast read

 This will give you, on average 3kWh for a full sunny-day charge.
 So if this car had a 500km range and a 60kWh battery, we would have to park it in a sunny spot for 20 days to fully charge the battery via the solar cells on the car.

-Something to be known about Hybrid cars is that they can charge their batteries while driving
+Hybrid cars can charge their batteries while driving

-It does so because every time the driver breaks the electric motor, the car gets reversed, and like a generator, it feeds energy back into the battery.
+The car reverses every time the driver brakes the electric motor, feeding energy back into the EV battery like a generator.
 These are minimal charges every time, but the cumulative effect can be pretty decent.
 Naturally, most energy released to drive the vehicle comes from the conventional combustion engine, which forms part of this hybrid technology.

 The main idea explored and researched recently is wireless induction charging.
 Much like how wireless charging is a common trend with your mobile phones, with the introduction of metal charging plates or coils under highways and main roads, EV owners may be able to charge while driving one day.
 Like a T2 lane on the streets, a designated charging lane may be helpful for electric vehicle owners.